gnulib/demo-adk-app/README.md

 *   **Part 1:** [The Agent Stack : Deploying Your First ADK Agent on Google Cloud](https://www.linkedin.com/pulse/agent-stack-deploying-your-first-adk-google-cloud-amit-bhadoria-emvdc) - is now live!
 *   To follow the hands-on exercises for Part 1, please check out the specific code state using the following git command:
      ```bash
-     git checkout tags/blog-part-1 -b blog-part-1-branch
+     git checkout tags/blog-part-1
      ```
-> This command creates a new branch named `blog-part-1-branch` from the `blog-part-1` tag, allowing you to work through the exercises without affecting the main codebase.
+> This command creates a new detached copy of project code from the `blog-part-1` tag, allowing you to work through the exercises.

-_(This project is intentionally designed as a monorepo, i.e., has both the frontend and backend code in the same git repository.
-For a larger, more complex, or production-grade applications, separating frontends and backends into different repositories is often recommended for better team collaboration, independent scaling, and clearer separation of concerns.)_

 ## Developer Setup